timholy/SnoopCompile.jl/docs/src/snoop_pc.md

 - `getindex(::Dict{MyPackage.MyType, Vector{MyPackage.OtherType}}, ::MyPackage.MyType)`
 - `last(::Vector{MyPackage.OtherType})`

-In this case, the "top level" calls were fully inferrable, so there are no additional entries on this list that were called by runtime dispatch.
+In this case, the "top level" calls were fully inferrable, so there are no entries on this list that were called by runtime dispatch.
 Thus, here you could have gotten the same result with manual `precompile` directives.
 The key advantage of `@precompile_calls` is that it works even if the functions you're calling have runtime dispatch.